In today’s post, I’d like to educate you about the Army 88k MOS: the Watercraft Operator.

-I don’t know about you, but when I think about boats, ships and vessels in the military, I think about the Navy.
+I don’t know about you, but when I think about boats, ships, and vessels in the military, I think about the Navy or Coast Guard.
 What most people don’t realize is that the Army has its own fleet of vessels.
 Soldiers working on these vessels often serve in the Army 88K MOS, which is known as a watercraft operator.

-If you love the idea of working on vessels, but don’t have the desire to serve in the Navy or Marines, this might just be the best option for you.
+If you love the idea of working on vessels, but don’t have the desire to serve in the Navy, Coast Guard, or Marines, this might just be the best option for you.

 Here are a few of the basic duties and responsibilities of the 88K MOS:

 The watercraft operator leads, operates, and performs seamanship duties on Army watercraft.
 The Watercraft Operator must be competent in the use of electronic navigation equipment (e.g., sonar and radar), navigational aids, radios, and single-letter international code flags; proficient at docking/undocking vessels and loading/unloading vessels.
 Watercraft Operators receive extensive training in damage control, firefighting, lifesaving, and rescue procedures.
 MOS 88K NCOs are trained for independent watercraft operations. ~ Transportation.army.mil